mklement0/fileicon/doc/fileicon.md

 ## SYNOPSIS

-Manage custom icons for files and folders on OS X.
+Manage custom icons for files and folders on macOS.
+IMPORTANT: DOES NOT WORK ON macOS 10.13 (High Sierra) or above.

 SET a custom icon for a file or folder: